anitaawuor/no-more-churn/README.md

 FROM customer_churn_analysis
 GROUP BY SeniorCitizen;

--- 5. Churn by Tenure Group --
+-- 5. Churn Rate by Tenure Group --
 SELECT
     CASE
         WHEN tenure BETWEEN 0 AND 12 THEN '0-12 months'